HoudiniGraphql/houdini/CONTRIBUTING.md

    easier to reason about.

 Remember, an end-to-end feature for houdini will likely touch the artifact generator as well as the runtime (at the very least).
 It's easy to get lost in how all of the pieces fit together.
-If you want something to look through to understand the full picture, the list operation fragments are a good example.
+If you are looking for an example to follow from start to finish, the support for list operations is a good example.